Shushishtok/AtS-my-first-mod/Getting Started.md

 **Note:** The retroactive text is always encased in brackets, e.g. `(Expected Gain: 15)`.
 This is controlled by the system and can be removed by overriding the relevant function - but is out of the scope of this guide.
 Feel free to override it if you don't want it - but note that it will change all existing perks as well.

-Lastly, we would like to show the player their progress towards getting another instance of the goods, so they know how much more they need to sell.
+Lastly, we would like to show the player their progress towards getting another instance of the goods, so they know how many more goods they need to sell to get the bonus.
 This is typically done in the preview text, like this:

 ```cs
 builder.SetPreviewDescription("PROGRESS: {0}/{1}.
 GAINED: {2}");